J-Champagne/Logic-Circuit-Maker/README.md

 6.Various errors messages to guide the user in making their boards

 ## Information
--This software was made as a within the context of an advance software engineering course at l'UQAM.
+-This software was made within the context of an advance software engineering course at l'UQAM.

+-Uses the Model-view-controller software pattern.

--Various software design patterns () were implemented in the creation of this application.
+-Various software design patterns (Factory, Command, Composite, Singleton, Strategy, Observer) were implemented in the creation of this application.

 -Agile practices were also used throughout development, meetings with the customer (teacher) were held every week in order to validate our progress.

+-Java 18 and the latest version of Junit 4.12 are required to run this software.

 ## Credit
 This project was made by a group of 4 people: